Solvrz/EComm/README.md

-# SuneelPrinters
+# E-Commerce
-- An E-Commerce Platform for local buyers.
+- An E-Commerce Platform.

 # Demo
-- App - In Repo
+- APK - In Repo